systemslab/popper-paper/paper/paper.md

     easy collaboration, as well as making it easier to build upon existing work.

-# A DevOps Approach to Academic Papers
+# A DevOps Approach to Producing Academic Papers

 DevOps is a practice that emphasizes the collaboration and communication of both software developers and other